On view

 Photo by Jerry L. Thompson

-By the late 1970s Kadishman began to focus on nature, particularly on tree and forest themes, and worked on an environmental scale.
-Eight Positive Trees reveals this ongoing fascination, which harkens back to his youth, when, like many other Israeli children, he planted trees throughout the new country.
-Kadishman’s “negative” forms of stylized trees cut out from sheets of weathering steel were exhibited in the Venice Biennale in 1978.
+By the late 1970s Kadishman had begun to focus on nature, particularly on tree and forest themes, and to work on an environmental scale.
+Eight Positive Trees reveals this ongoing fascination.
+At the 1978 Venice Biennale, Kadishman exhibited “negative” forms of stylized trees cut from sheets of weathering steel.
 The viewer could see through the empty tree-shaped spaces, as well as walk through them to encounter the landscape.
-The steel silhouettes of Storm King’s Eight Positive Trees are the shapes cut out from the trees exhibited in Venice.
-In contrast to their negative counterparts, the silhouetted shapes suggest both solid trees and shadows.
+The steel silhouettes of Storm King’s Eight Positive Trees are, in fact, the shapes that remained when they were cut from the sculpture exhibited in Venice.
+In contrast to their negative counterparts, the silhouettes suggest both solid trees and shadows.